 Sit back for a minute, and try to get a good picture of what your eating routines are right now.
 Write it down on a piece of paper and put it in your purse.
 Keep those routines in mind.
 And if you think you are hungry 15 times a day visiting booths at the Christmas Market, remember: most of us cannot trust our appetite, especially at a time of high stress and temptations like the holiday season.

-If you want more tips like this before the holidays, you should like my Facebook Page.
-You can also follow me on Instagram.
+If you want more tips like this before the holidays, you can join my Facebook Group.
 And if you think this article can be helpful to someone you know, share with them!
 Because together, we are healthier 🙂

-As always, if you feel that you need a bit of extra help figuring out what to do and how to do it, contact me or make an appointment for a FREE 20-minute consultation.
+As always, if you feel that you need a bit of extra help figuring out what to do and how to do it, contact me or request for a FREE introductory consultation.
 I’ll be honored to chat with you and see how you can stack all the odds in your favor.
 Allons-y!
 Let’s Go!

 PLEASE REMEMBER, I AM NOT A DOCTOR AND I DON’T KNOW YOUR PERSONAL CIRCUMSTANCES.
 THIS INFORMATION CANNOT BE USED AS A SUBSTITUTE TO MEDICAL ADVICE, DIAGNOSIS OR TREATMENT.